 • Connects your sales, marketing, headcount, revenue, and accounting data to provide context to your profit and loss reports.

-• Helps you develop projection models for different financial scenarios and tracks if you’re on track to reach your revenue goals.
+• Helps you develop projection models for different financial scenarios and track your progress toward your revenue goals.

 • Uses business language formulas to calculate gross margins across different channels, geographies, and market segments.